 When it comes to work locations, the recent pandemic has faced us with boundaries and opportunities likewise.
 Home office has replaced the daily visit to our offices for many: delight for some, wormwood for others!
 But as time passed by, we realized that there are perks and downsides to both working from home as well as going to the office daily.
 Thus, we strongly believe that the future of work is going to be hybrid!

 What is a hybrid work model?

 A hybrid work model (or flexible work concept) consists of a combination of working in the company office and remote work, be it from home or elsewhere such as from coworking spaces.
-There are innumerable variations of combining these concepts.
+There are innumerable variations of combining these concepts, but we have gathered the most common hybrid work archetypes in this article.
 One of the most prevalent ones is working in the office for 3 days a week and working from home for 2 days a week.
 However, this might totally depend on the circumstances, your industry, company culture and everyone’s personal preferences.

 At its core, a hybrid workplace model tries to capture all the benefits different work locations may offer whilst reducing downsides to a minimum.